-However, pricing and procurement practices of companies are only one part of the solution.
-Measures should also be taken by the governments of producing countries to ensure a Living Income for farming families and thus a sustainable cocoa value chain.
-In the area of price, the following measures should receive special attention:
+The current very high cocoa prices in particular make it clear that the companies' pricing and procurement practices are only part of the solution.
+The governments of the producing countries should also take measures to ensure a living income for farming families and thus a sustainable cocoa value chain.
+The following measures should receive particular attention: